lgeorgieff/lsdpl/README.md

 # The last encounter of a file for which a duplicate exists is considered as the original.
 Eventually all symlinks
 # that are orphaned are removed.
 lsdpl --remove-first --remove-orphaned-symlinks ~/Music
+# The last encounter of a file for which a duplicate exists is considered as the original.
+Eventually all directories
+# (including ~/Music) that are empty are removed.
+lsdpl --remove-first --remove-empty-directories ~/Music

 ```